top of page

 LODGING AND MEALS; REFUND POLICY

-If If you're coming from far away, and would rather not stay at a motel or Air BnB, you are welcome to crash at the Fox Paw campus, either on the floor in the classroom, or tent camping in the yard/woods behind.
+If If you're coming from out of town, and would rather not stay at a motel or Air BnB, you are welcome to crash at the Fox Paw campus, either on the floor in the classroom, or tent camping in the yard/woods behind.
 Please be aware that the setup is rustic.
 The classroom is heated during winter, but has no plumbing, and the kitchen setup is minimal.
 There is a composting outhouse for student use.
 Additionally, there is no wifi and spotty cell reception.
 Good reception can be found about a quarter mile up the road.

 If you're unable to make it to the class you've registered for, please let us know as soon as possible.
 For cancellations more than a month before the first day of the class, we'll send you a full refund, less deposit if applicable.
 Cancellations less than one month before the first day of the class will get a full refund, less deposit if applicable, only if we are able to fill the space in the class.